Heliophysics and Planetary Science Branch

 Papers Published in Astrophysics Journal and Astrophysics Journal Letters

-Dr. Alphonse Sterling (Heliophysics and Planetary Science Branch) is lead author on two paper appearing in the Astrophysical Journal Letters.
+Alphonse Sterling (ST13) is lead author on two paper appearing in the Astrophysical Journal Letters.
 One paper is entitled “Possible Production of Solar Spicules by Microfilament Eruptions.
-Co-authors include Dr. Ronald Moore (UAH), and Dr. Tanmoy Samanta, a postdoc working at George Mason University who is partially supported by Dr. Sterling.
-The other paper is titled “Coronal-Jet-Producing Minifilament Eruptions as a Possible Source of Parker Solar Probe (PSP) Switchback” with Dr. Ron Moore (UAH) as a co-author.
-In addition, Dr. Sterling is a co-author on a paper appearing in the Astrophysical Journal entitled “Onset of Magnetic Explosion in Solar Coronal Jets in Quiet Regions of the Central Disk”.
-This paper is led by Dr. Navdeep Panesar, previously working at the National Space Science and Technology Center and currently at Lockheed Martin Solar and Astrophysics Laboratory.
-The paper also includes co-author Dr. Ronald Moore, University of Alabama Huntsville (UAH).
+Co-authors include Ronald Moore (UAH), and Tanmoy Samanta, a postdoc working at George Mason University who is partially supported by Sterling.
+The other paper is titled “Coronal-Jet-Producing Minifilament Eruptions as a Possible Source of Parker Solar Probe (PSP) Switchback” with Ron Moore (UAH) as a co-author.
+In addition, Sterling is a co-author on a paper appearing in the Astrophysical Journal entitled “Onset of Magnetic Explosion in Solar Coronal Jets in Quiet Regions of the Central Disk”.
+This paper is led by Navdeep Panesar, previously working at the National Space Science and Technology Center and currently at Lockheed Martin Solar and Astrophysics Laboratory.
+The paper also includes co-author Ronald Moore, University of Alabama Huntsville (UAH).

 Sabrina Savage Selected to Serve on NASA's Sounding Rocket Working Group Committee